naimdaoud/GeneologyTree/README.md

-Create a genealogy tree, so we can determine the relationship between persons: cousin or descendant.
+Create a genealogy tree, so we can determine the relationship between people: cousin or descendant.